 While a virtual visit should be the first step to seeing your doctor, if you are worried that the meeting simply didn’t go in-depth enough, do not fear voicing that to your doctor.
 Your health is incredibly important.
 While there are some high risks in visiting a doctor’s office right now, there may also be some risks in waiting to see your general practitioner.

 COVID and Visiting the Doctor

-If you and your doctor do decide that an in-person appointment is necessary, then you will still want to take proper precautions.
-Again, nothing is more important than your own health and safety.
-While going to a medical facility is important to keeping you healthy, taking the proper precautions against COVID is equally, if not more, so.
+If you and your doctor do decide that an in-person appointment would be beneficial, then you will still want to protect your health and safety.

 Some tips that may be helpful to follow include:

-Go at an odd time: Ask the person scheduling your visit what time is the least busy.
-They may be able to recommend a good time or day of the week that is less likely to put you at risk for coming into contact with another person.
+Go at a slow time: Ask the person scheduling your visit what time is the least busy.
+They may be able to recommend a good time or day of the week that is less likely to put you at risk for coming into contact with other people.